villeneuvelab/documentation/docs/project-space/neuroimaging-softwares.md

 fi
 ```

+For a better default to check your running jobs, you could add this alias at the end of your `~/.bashrc` file.

+`alias showme='squeue -u $USER -o "%i %j %T %M %l %R %Z" | column -t'`

 Note
 {: .label .label-red }

 **Due to an issue within `/software/soft.computecanada.ca.sh` this will break the loading if you use `tmux` or the VNC server.
-Just comment the line `export BASHRC_READ=1`.
+Just comment the line `export BASHRC_READ=1` if you are in this case.
 This will be fixed when beluga comes online**

 # Python3 environment